transdigiware/gutenberg/docs/extensibility/annotations.md

 ## Text annotation

-The text annotation is controled by the `startXPath`, `startOffset`, `endXPath` and `endOffset` properties.
-Because HTML is a tree based structure, simple position based annotation don't work.
-So the `startOffset` and `endOffset` properties refer to the position within the XPath that has been matched.

-The XPaths you can provide are a subset of normal XPaths:

-1. The XPath must be relative from the RichText it is matching text in.
-For the `core/paragraph` this means that the XPath must match the HTML content in the paragraph block.
-1. The XPath must be continuous: It must have all depths of the tree.
-So to match a `strong` inside an `em` you must use: `strong[1]/em[1]/text()[1]`.
-1. The last node in the XPath must be a `text()` node.
-So `strong[1]` is a valid XPath, but will not work for this API.

-Note: XPaths start from index `1`, not `0`.
-So to match the first `a` in a paragraph you need to use `a[1]`, to match the third you use `a[3]`.
+The text annotation is controled by the `start` and `end` properties.
+Simple `start` and `end` properties don't work for HTML, so these properties are assumed to be offsets within the `rich-text` internal structure.
+For simplicity you can think about this as if all HTML would be stripped out and then you calculate the `start` and the `end` of the annotation.